UniversalDependencies/docs/_ps/dep/aux-pass.md

 udver: '2'
 ---

-### Auxiliary verb کېدل _kedë́l_ “to become”
-It is used to express periphrastic passive voice.
+The passive auxiliary of a clause is a form of the verb **کېدل _kedë́l_ “to become”** used to construct the passive voice.
-It depends on the infinitive (imperfective or perfective) of the main verb.
+It depends with the `aux:pass` relation on the infinitive (imperfective or perfective) of the main verb.

 #### Examples